g-poulos/C-imple_Compiler/README.txt

   code addition to ensure the correct functionality of the compiler.
 * The implementation of the compiler follows the object-oriented structure which is described in the course material.
+* To implement the functions of the final code, as mentioned, the class material examples were used to create a Junit-styled test with expected outcome.
+The outcome of the class material assembly code was altered to correct potential typos.
+In order to test the final assembly code several risk-v compilers were used but the pseudo instructions that our compiler is generating were not included.

   A simple class diagram is shown below: